 Elderberry bushes are old-time favorites in gardens and along old roadways.
-The genus Sambucus has many variations, but the common ground is the flat-topped white umbrella type flowers with a faint fragrance.
+The genus Sambucus has many variations, but the standard ground is the flat-topped white umbrella type flowers with a faint fragrance.
 Their compound leaves vary in depth of green.
 Their woody stems distinguish them from similar inedible wild plants.
-With an elderberry bush or two in your garden you will enjoy colorful greens and bright white flowers.
+With an elderberry bush or two in your garden, you will enjoy vivid greens and bright white flowers.
 The white flowers are showy as ornamentals and produce tiny green berries which become purplish when ripe.
 Many people harvest the berries for jams.
-The seeds, stems and leaves are not edible.
+The seeds, stems, and leaves are not edible.
 Cooking enhances the health benefits of the elderberry.
 Birds are attracted to elderberries.

 An Overview of the Elderberry Tree and Its Many Uses

 Possibly one of the most prolific and most accessible to grow plants in the plant kingdom, the Elder Berry tree is most commonly known as Sambucus; one of nearly 25 classes of shrubs/trees found in the muscatel family, Adoxaceae.
 Being such, the Sambucus has been re-classified many times due to genetic nuances.